 #3: Do Long Runs

-As much as it is important to incorporate interval training into your workout routine when you are trying to improve your aerobic capacity, endurance, steady-state workouts are also necessary.
+As important as it is to incorporate interval training into your workout routine when you are trying to improve your aerobic capacity and endurance, steady-state workouts are also necessary.

-Continuous aerobic workouts condition your cardiovascular system by strengthening your heart and lungs and stimulating other favorable cardiovascular adaptations, such as increasing the elasticity of your blood vessels and the maintenance of a higher blood plasma volume.
+Continuous aerobic workouts condition your cardiovascular system by strengthening your heart and lungs and stimulating other favorable cardiovascular adaptations, such as increasing the elasticity of your blood vessels and maintaining a higher blood plasma volume.

-Moreover, long runs and other long-endurance aerobic workouts help stimulate the production of new capillaries and mitochondria.
+Moreover, long runs and other long-endurance aerobic workouts or zone 2 workouts help stimulate the production of new capillaries and mitochondria.

 These adaptations, in turn, improve the oxygen uptake and aerobic energy production aspect of your VO2 max.